Mofarrell1967/task-tracker/README.md

 # User Experience & Interface Design

-The user interface screens and views were designed to keep the type of data controlled and also provide an intuitive layout with progressive functionality.
+The user interface screens and views were designed to keep the type of data controlled and provide an intuitive layout with progressive functionality.

 The screens are kept minimalist and clutter free to allow the user a clear view of what is required in the completion of inputs and updates.